capelski/skills-matrix-sql/README.md

 # Skills Matrix SQL

-Skills matrix application with a web frontend, a NestJS web API and a MySQL database.
+Skills matrix application with a React frontend, a NestJS web API and a MySQL database.

 ## Setup